powerful call to action phrases

 What Does a Strong Call-to-Action Need?

-Okay, so you’ve seen some excellent call-to-action examples, but really, what should go into a quality CTA phrase?
+Okay, you’ve seen some excellent call-to-action examples, but what exactly is a strong call-to-action?

 Don’t worry, we’ll tell you here.